-Is not being protective a “bad” quality?
-It could be if you want a companion that fits the role of a protection dog for your family and home.
+Could not being protective be considered a “bad” quality?
+Sure, it could be if you want a companion that fits the role of a protection dog for your family and home.
 If that is the case, I might suggest choosing a dog better suited to that role, like the German Shepherd.

 The Golden Retriever is known for its friendly and kind nature, and most do not possess the courageous and natural guardian instincts of other breeds.
 That doesn’t mean that it won’t protect you in some instances; it just means it’s not as likely as a Doberman or German Shepherd, for example.
 It’s just not the Golden Retriever’s nature.